 In the Skypiea arc of One Piece, Luffy spent most of his time inside of a giant snake.
 He broke out just when every other bad guy was defeated except for Eneru, the villain of the arc.
 It wasn't that he was overwhelmingly powerful at the time compared to his crewmates, just that due to his rubber body he was completely immune to most of what Eneru could do and was capable of taking him out pretty easily compared to other big bads.
 Super-Effective indeed.

 This happens a lot to Luffy.
 While his True Companions are busy fighting the underlings of the Big Bad, he's usually trapped in a block of concrete or wandering secret passages looking for the Big Bad.
-A quick rundown: Stuck in a cage, running off in the wrong direction, defending a restaurant (actually a major event), trapped in said block of concrete and underwater, well-fed and sleeping, trapped under a mountain, Not Quite Dead and buried, eaten by a snake, it wasn't his turn yet, trapped between buildings (twice), on a different train, charging in alone, wandering secret passages, and lost in a forest.
+A quick rundown: Stuck in a cage, running off in the wrong direction and later hit with a sleeping spell, defending a restaurant (actually a major event), trapped in said block of concrete and underwater, well-fed and sleeping, trapped under a mountain, Not Quite Dead and buried, eaten by a snake, it wasn't his turn yet, trapped between buildings (twice), on a different train, charging in alone, wandering secret passages, and lost in a forest.

 Red Haired Shanks, during Whitebeard's war on the World Government was busy battling another of the Four Emperors.